 In fact, demand and the use of electricity is in large part an outcome of systems, technologies and institutions of provision and supply.
 As is widely known, but also routinely forgotten, current levels of consumption (and their timing) reflect concerted and systematic efforts to build demand in ways that suit the ‘needs’ of generation – for profit, to cover the cost of past investment, to operate efficiently, and to cater for domestic and industrial markets.
 It is important to recognise that new investment in infrastructures means making decisions about building the future of demand as well as supply.

-- Morley, J., Shove, E (2017) The Many Futures of Decarbonisation a short piece of writing that discusses energy policy in relation to energy demand.
+Morley, J., Shove, E (2017) The Many Futures of Decarbonisation [.pdf].
+A short piece of writing that discusses energy policy in relation to energy demand.
 The piece aims to challenge the dominant trend of separating supply and demand when focusing on technologies and decarbonisation.

-- Spurling, N. (2013), Demand by Design: how our infrastructures and professions shape what we do.
+Spurling, N. (2014) Working Paper 2: Demand by design: How our infrastructure and professions shape what we do.
 Essay outlining some initial thoughts on the relationship between end-use practices, infrastructures and the histories, systems, structures and practices of the planning professions.

-- Spurling, N. (2014).
-Unsustainable practices: Why electric cars are a failure of ambition.
+Spurling, N. and Welch, D. (2014) Unsustainable practices: Why electric cars are a failure of ambition.
 Originally published on Talking Climate.
 Electric cars are another example of the common ‘techno-fix’ approach to climate change – in which futuristic technologies resolve the problem while everyday life carries on as normal.

-- Shove, E. (2015).
-Infrastructures and Practices: Networks Beyond the City.
-In: Coutard, C. and Rutherford, J. (eds.)
+Shove, E. (2015) Infrastructures and Practices: Networks Beyond the City.
+In Coutard, C., and Rutherford, J. (eds.)
 Beyond the Networked City: Infrastructure Reconfigurations and Urban Change in the North and South.
-Routledge.
+London: Routledge.
 For various reasons there is little academic debate about what infrastructures are for, or about the constitutive but complicated relation between infrastructures and the patterns of consumption and practice they sustain.
 In making the case for paying more concerted attention to infrastructures-in-use, this book chapter emphasizes analysing the various ways in which they are implicated in the emergence, the disappearance and the cultural and spatial circulation of an array of social practices.

 In concentrating on resources and efficiencies rather than expectations and conventions, carbon reduction strategies have largely failed to notice or really engage with critical developments in ordinary consumption.
 Change over time reveals the escalation of norms of energy dependency in a society that must radically reduce carbon emissions.
 Novelty is continuously created, introduced into society and then disseminated through all social classes.